Nobel Prize in Chemistry awarded for work on lithium ion batteries that 'revolutionized our lives'

 "Through their work, this year's Chemistry Laureates have laid the foundation of a wireless, fossil fuel-free society," it added.

-Whittingham developed the first functional lithium battery in the early 1970s, and Goodenough then doubled the battery's potential.
+Whittingham developed the first functional lithium battery in the early 1970s, but it was too explosive to be viable, according to a statement from the committee.

-Yoshino later eliminated pure lithium from the battery, developing one based entirely on lithium ions.
+Yoshino later eliminated pure lithium from the battery, producing the first commercially viable lithium ion battery in 1985, according to the statement.

 This is safer than pure lithium and made the battery workable for real-world applications.

+Lithium ion batteries are ubiquitous today, used in cell phones, laptops, and many other devices.

+Their development was also key in allowing moves away from fossil fuels, as the batteries enabled the storage of energy from solar, wind and other renewable sources.